Here are some drought friendly and edible landscaping plant ideas for the garden for homeowners who want:

 - forage in their very own garden of eatin’

 Passionfruit – Edible and Drought Friendly Vining Plant

-The passion fruit vine is perfect for those who want an edible living fence in their homes.
+The passion fruit vine is perfect for those who want a fast growing edible living fence idea in their homes.

 Pomegranate is a bush that can be trained as a tree.
 The fruits are an excellent source of Vitamin C, Vitamin K, Folate, Thiamin, and antioxidants.

-They are also drought tolerant once stablished and are fast growers in the garden.
+They are also drought tolerant once established and are fast growers in the garden.

-As an edible landscaping bush/ tree, they add beauty in the garden with the red fruits that look like mini lanterns.
+As an edible landscaping bush/ tree, they add beauty in the garden with the red fruits that look like hanging lanterns.